red5pro/red5pro-server-frontend/README.md

 The __src/webapps/secondscreen__ directory contains the webapp that demonstrates the Second Screen capabilities of the Red5 Pro Server.

 Additionally, there are subdirectories of different examples that show how to use the Second Screen HTML SDK and different control scheme flavors.

+### Creating A New WebApp?
+If you would like to create a new webapp, please refer to the [How To Create a New WebApp](#how-to-create-a-new-webapp) documentation.

 Developer Documentation
 ===